Tradition of Quad-City Times Bix 7 charms sponsors

 Whether supplying popsicles, chicken sandwiches, medical care, water or the multitude of other important methods of support, the Bix sponsors have demonstrated their loyalty and devotion to the race over several decades.

-"Our sponsors have been instrumental in the success and stability of our race, starting at the top with the Quad-City Times," said race director Michelle Juehring.
+"Our sponsors have been instrumental in the success and stability of our race, starting at the top with the Quad-City Times," race director Michelle Juehring said.
 "Of our 36 sponsors, 12 have been with us for 24 years or more; eight of those 30 years or more.